 Explicitly instruct the manager to handle this agent, with UserId as the responsible user.

 Called to instruct the manager that this agent shall be handled.
-These functions is used when the user know's in advance which agents the manager shall handle.
-Note that there is an alternate way to do the same thing: Add the agent to the manager config files (see agents.conf).
+This function is used when the user knows in advance which agents the manager shall handle.
+Note that there is an alternate way to do the same thing: Add the agent to the manager config files (see agents.conf [page 38]).